vitallium/zed-ltex/README.md

 ### Changing the language

-If you want to use a different language than the default, you can set the `ltex.language` setting to the language code you want to use.
-For example, to use German, you would set the setting to `de`.
+If you want to use a different language than the default, you can set the `ltex.language` setting to the desired language code.
+For example, to use German (Germany), set it to `de-DE`.
+See more information [here](https://ltex-plus.github.io/ltex-plus/settings.html#ltexlanguage).

 ```jsonc
 {